 33. Desmond King

 23. Tye Smith

 24. Kenny Vaccaro

 6. Brett Kern

 47. Matt Overton

-The franchise is committed to the development of the game in the area and their Youth Football Outreach program is a testament to that.
+The franchise is committed to the development of the game in the area, and their Youth Football Outreach program is a testament to the same.
 Every year, the program ensures that dozens of events are hosted to support the development.
-Additionally, ‘Titans Tuesdays’ see the players use their day off to make special appearances throughout the community, at St Thomas Hospitals and local schools.
+Additionally, ‘Titans Tuesdays’ see the players use their day off to make special appearances throughout the community at St. Thomas Hospitals and local schools.

-What’s more, The Tennessee Titans also conduct an annual caravan to make more than 475 stops across Tennessee, southern Kentucky, and northern Alabama to visit fans.
-Not to mention, the state has approved the issuance of official Tennessee Titans license plates and these specialty plates for motor vehicles have generated approximately $2 million for ten charities.
+What’s more, the Tennessee Titans also conduct an annual caravan to make more than 475 stops across Tennessee, Southern Kentucky, and Northern Alabama to visit fans.
+Not to mention, the state has approved the issuance of official Tennessee Titans license plates, and these specialty plates for motor vehicles have generated approximately $2 million for 10 charities.